 Of course, I had to play around with the basic recipe.
 I sometimes replace part of the water with a couple of tablespoons of sherry and am thinking about using at least part chicken broth if I am serving this with a chicken dish.
 I have made this with noodles, spaghetti, and angel hair pasta.
-The pastas in the Oriental food aisle at the grocery story would be good also.
+The pasta in the Oriental food aisle at the grocery story would be good also.
 I use sesame oil for part of the vegetable oil and sub frozen green peas for the snow peas most of the time since I always have the green peas on hand.
-I am thinking about adding very thin match-stick cut carrots and maybe some chopped red pepper the next time I make this.
+I am thinking about adding very thin matchstick cut carrots and maybe some chopped red pepper the next time I make this.

-adapted from a Italian Chef Noodle package
+adapted from an Italian Chef Noodle package

 12 oz. pasta (noodles, spaghetti, angel hair, etc)

 1/2 c. water (part sherry if you like)

 1 1/2 T. vegetable oil (part sesame oil if you have it)